 San Marino is a somewhat small city located in the state of California.
-With a population of 13,464 people and two constituent neighborhoods, San Marino is the 374th largest community in California.
-San Marino has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.
+With a population of 13,186 people and two constituent neighborhoods, San Marino is the 374th largest community in California.

 San Marino home prices are not only among the most expensive in California, but San Marino real estate also consistently ranks among the most expensive in America.

-San Marino is a decidedly white-collar city, with fully 94.68% of the workforce employed in white-collar jobs, well above the national average.
+San Marino is a decidedly white-collar city, with fully 95.87% of the workforce employed in white-collar jobs, well above the national average.
 Overall, San Marino is a city of professionals, managers, and sales and office workers.
-There are especially a lot of people living in San Marino who work in management occupations (18.78%), healthcare (15.90%), and sales jobs (14.03%).
+There are especially a lot of people living in San Marino who work in management occupations (17.67%), healthcare (13.72%), and business and financial occupations (13.32%).

 Also of interest is that San Marino has more people living here who work in computers and math than 95% of the places in the US.

-Because of many things, San Marino is a great place for families with children to consider.
-First of all, many other families with children live here, making San Marino a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
-The city’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
-With regard to real estate, San Marino has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
+San Marino is a good choice for families with children because of several factors.
+Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
+The city’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
+Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, San Marino’s overall crime rate is lower than average for the country.

 San Marino is an extremely ethnically-diverse city.
 The people who call San Marino home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of San Marino residents report their race to be Asian, followed by White.
-Important ancestries of people in San Marino include Irish, English, Italian, and Scottish.
+Important ancestries of people in San Marino include German, Irish, English, Scottish, and Italian.

 The most common language spoken in San Marino is English.
 Other important languages spoken here include Chinese and Spanish.